fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

         }
     }
 ```
+> Notice we use `lock` to lock the mutex while reading the `blinking` member variable.

 Save the file and in the terminal, run the following to verify your component is building correctly.